Bank of England imposes first limits on size of UK mortgages

 Some form of action to cool double-digit price growth in the housing market had been widely anticipated, and the Bank said more would be done if Thursday's moves prove insufficient.

-Sterling rose towards a six-year high on the prospect that the central bank will ultimately have to raise interest rates.
+Sterling rose toward a six-year high on the prospect that the central bank will ultimately have to raise interest rates.

 The BoE's Financial Policy Committee said that from October, it would only allow 15 percent of new mortgages to be at multiples higher than 4.5 times a borrower's income, and that all lending would be subject to extra affordability checks.